eForms Logo

 State Laws

 Buyer Beware – Montana is a “buyer beware” state, which means that the buyer assumes total responsibility for a property once they have purchased it.
-However, when the property is being sold by an agent, the agent is required to disclose any “adverse facts” to the buyer.[1]

-Agency Disclosure Form – Requires the listing agent to “adverse material facts” on the property.
+Agency Disclosure Form (required) – Requires the listing agent to “adverse material facts” on the property.
 This can be done by using the Seller’s Property Disclosure Statement.[2]

-Lead-Based Paint Disclosure – All states require that owners of property constructed before 1978 must provide buyers with a statement describing the presence of lead-based paint (or lack thereof).
+Lead-Based Paint Disclosure (conditional) – All states require that owners of property constructed before 1978 must provide buyers with a statement describing the presence of lead-based paint (or lack thereof).[4]

 Download: PDF